Thalis-cunha/Thalis-cunha/README.md

 - 👋 Hi, I’m @Thalis-cunha
 - 👀 I’m interested in ...TI
-- 🌱 I’m currently learning ...front end
+- 🌱 I’m currently learning ...Desenvolvimento de software
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...51993938598